What are Advanced Noun Phrases?

 | staff development training programme | training programme for developing staff |

-Warning: Long noun stacks can become ambiguous.
-In academic writing, use post-modification to clarify:
+Warning: Extremely long noun stacks can become ambiguous.
+In academic writing, it is often better to use post-modification to clarify.

-- ~~student performance evaluation form~~ → an evaluation form for assessing student performance
+- Clearer: an evaluation form for assessing student performance

 Academic writing: